royfrancis/workshop-template-rmd-ga/README.md

 ### Modify contents

-If the contents are also updated, further changes are required.
+If course content is updated, further changes are required.

 7. Update or create new **slide_** files
     - Presentation material